Zeynep243/DSA-210-Project/README.md

 **H₀:** Girls mean and boys mean for PISA science scores are the same.
 **H₁:** Girls mean PISA science scores are different than boys mean.

+**H₀:** The total PISA score mean is identical across all four income groups.
+**H₁:** At least one income group has a different total PISA score mean.

+**H₀:** The mean total PISA scores for high and lower-middle income countries are the same.
+**H₁:** There is significant difference between the mean total PISA scores for high and lower-middle income countries.

+**H₀:** The mean total PISA scores for high income and other income groups are the same.
+**H₁:** There is significant difference between the mean total PISA scores for high income and other income groups.

+**H₀:** The mean total PISA score is identical across all five world regions.
+**H₁:** At least one world region has a significantly different mean total PISA score.

+**H₀:** The mean total PISA score for Europe and Africa are the same.
+**H₁:** Europe's mean total PISA score is significantly higher than Africa's.

+**H₀:** The mean total PISA score for South America and North America are the same.
+**H₁:** The mean total PISA score for South America and North America are significantly different.